How can run my code on user login Drupal 8

 name: Custom Login type: module description: Custom module for executing code before user login core: 8.x

-Create a custom_login.module
+- Create a

-file in your module directory.
+file in your module directory. - In

-In custom_login.module
+custom_login.module

-, implement the hook_user_login()
+, implement thehook_user_login()

 function.
 This hook is called when a user logs in, before the user is redirected to their dashboard.
 Here is an example implementation of the hook: